tundish/blathnaid/blathnaid/book/ante.rst

 *The characters in this story are fictitious, notwithstanding the names they are given.
-There is a question as to how real is the Author.
-It seems he has drawn on current events for his inspiration, instead of making it all up like a proper writer would.*
+There is a question as to how real the Author is.
+We think he has drawn on current events for his inspiration, instead of making it all up like a proper writer would.*

-*The stuff about magic and meditation is established scientific fact.*
+*The stuff about magic and meditation is now established scientific fact.*

 Opening
 =======